georgeguimaraes/logseq-plugin-add-PARA-properties/README.md

 To add the "PARA Method Properties" plugin to your Logseq app, follow these steps:

-1. Open your Logseq app.
+1. Open your Logseq app and go to the Plugin Marketplace.
-2. In the left sidebar, click on the "Marketplace" icon.
-3. In the search bar, type "Add PARA Properties" and press Enter.
+2. In the search bar, type "Add PARA Properties" and press Enter.
-4. Find the plugin in the search results and click "Install" to add it to your Logseq setup.
+3. Find the plugin in the search results and click "Install" to add it to your Logseq setup.

 ## About